MicrosoftDocs/VBA-Docs/api/Excel.worksheetfunction.imsec.md

 # WorksheetFunction.ImSec method (Excel)

-Returns the hyperbolic cosecant of a complex number.
+Returns the secant of a complex number.

 ## Syntax